milesp20/intel_nuc_led/README.md

 of API calls, this interface doesn't make so much sense any more.
 In addition, some settings now require several system calls.

-So instead we simply expose the input and outputs of the WMI system call, and leave it to the user to send in the right bytes, and interpret the resulting bytes.
+So instead, the kernel module now simply exposes the input and outputs of the WMI system call, and leaves it to userspace to send in the right bytes, and interpret the resulting bytes.

-Maybe somebody wants to design some higher-level tools to make this easier?
+~~Maybe somebody wants to design some higher-level tools to make this easier?
-As a bonus, those tools could run in userspace.
+As a bonus, those tools could run in userspace.~~ Thanks to [Julio Lajara](https://github.com/ju2wheels), who built exactly that.
+See documentation in [contrib/nuc_wmi](contrib/nuc_wmi).

 ## Usage (Kernel device)